 The Middle College program is designed to advance the educational level of young adults by combining high school academics necessary for high school graduation while concurrently taking college courses that align with the student’s career pathway of interest.
-It is a bridge-to-college program at no cost to the student or to the local school district.
+It is an early college experience at no cost to the student or to the local school district.
 The program is a collaborative effort between the Workforce Development Board of South Central Wisconsin and Madison College.

 The design of the program is meant to support a technical college educational engagement for high school students.
 The structure also includes an internship component to build and apply work skills and experience.
 Successful completions for program participants will be a transition into the workforce development system to engage in Career Pathway training initiatives, employment, postsecondary education, military or registered apprenticeship.
 The Middle College:

 - Provides the transition young adults need in order to become successful in college and in the working world.
 The program encourages every student to graduate from high school and continue to pursue life-long learning opportunities.

 - Makes education relevant to students’ future and answers the question: “Why do I need to learn this?” with stimulating learning experiences inside and outside the classroom.